 Strive for optimal nutrition

-The timing of your meals can also promote healthy balance and sleep.
-Try to stop eating at least three hours before bedtime, although you may need a light snack that contains protein and healthy fat.
-Certainly avoid a big meal to late in the evening.
+When you eat also matters when it comes to your sleep patterns.
+Try to stop eating at least three hours before bedtime; if you do need a light snack, make sure it contains protein and healthy fat.
+Avoid a big meal too late in the evening.
 I recommend making your mid-day meal the heartiest.

 Alcohol and caffeine are best avoided, especially late in the day.
 I suggest keeping caffeine intake to before noon and reducing alcohol consumption (especially near bedtime) as much as possible.